govau/cga-docs/docs/usage/operationalisation_checklist.md

 If you application is experiencing a failure, who will be notified and how?

-# How will you continue to provide your service during an outage.
+# How will you continue to provide your service during an outage?
 **Assessment criteria:** onboarding and continued **DSS Criteria:** 10

-Depending on the length of your outage, you may have to revert to an alternative or manual process.
+Depending on the length of your outage, unplanned or otherwise, you may have to revert to an alternative or manual process.
 How will that work?

 # How will you communicate availability status to your users?